Dimitreus/martyr2_project_ideas_list/README.md

 # martyr2_project_ideas_list

-Trying to implement project ideas from Martyr2 with python for practice Do not expect results to be perfect or even "fine"
+Trying to implement project ideas from Martyr2 with python for practice.
+Do not expect results to be perfect or even "fine"